adamtow/autocuts-admin/docs/index.md

 	- Notifications
 	- Dropbox
 	- Location
-	- Contacts (for the pretty menus throughout the applications)
+	- Contacts

+****

+## Why Autocuts?
+Personal Automations in iOS 13 continues the progress made by Workflow and Shortcuts in iOS 12 to bring powerful, user-friendly automation tools to iOS.
+A number of the triggers, however, share a common weakness; they require the user to tap on a confirmation button to actually run a shortcut.

+For many people, this makes a lot of sense, and it's understandable why Apple has taken a more conservative approach to automation in iOS 13.
+For the rest of us who can't wait for iOS to bring that Ask Before Running toggle to time and location personal automations, Autocuts has been made for you!

-## How Autocuts Works
+### How Autocuts Works
 Autocuts takes advantage of the **Open App** personal automation feature of Shortcuts in iOS 13.1.
-Simply using your iOS device normally during the day is enough to keep Autocuts constantly running and continually monitoring for shortcuts that it needs to run in the background.
+Assigning Autocuts to run whenever you open your most used apps allows it to constantly monitor for shortcuts to run automatically in the background.

 You can also connect third-party web services such as IFTTT, Zapier, and Dropbox directly with your iOS device.
-A triggered event from the web can create an Autocut file that will automatically run a shortcut on your device.

-You can even deliver Autocut files to other iOS users and run shortcuts remotely on their own devices!
+With Autocuts, a web-based trigger can now automatically run a shortcut on your iOS devices.
+Even more amazing is the ability for Autocuts to run a shortcut automatically on a remote user's iOS device.

+****

 ## Getting Started
-In order to run shortcuts automatically in the background, you need to have the Autocuts shortcut installed.
+In order to run shortcuts automatically in the background, you must have the Autocuts shortcut installed.

 With Autocuts Admin, you can create, manage, and view all shortcuts that are scheduled to run automatically as you use your iOS device throughout the day.
 Tap **Install Autocuts** from the Autocuts Admin Home screen to get the latest version of Autocuts.